kx0101/kx0101/README.md

 ### Software Engineer

-- 👨‍💻  Software Engineer with a passion for systems programming, web development, and tooling.
-I LOOOOOOOOOOOOOOOOOVE building tools
+- Software Engineer with a passion for systems programming, web development, and tooling.
-- 🎯  I love building performant, reliable software with **C#**, **Go**, **Rust**, and **TypeScript**
+- I love building performant, reliable software with **C#**, **Go**, **Rust**, and **TypeScript**
-- 🌍  Based in Greece 🇬🇷
+- Based in Greece 🇬🇷
-- 🎓  BSc in Computer Science from [University of Thessaly](https://ds.uth.gr/)
+- BSc in Computer Science from [University of Thessaly](https://ds.uth.gr/)
-- 🎮  Trying to become a more active open source contributor!
+- Trying to become a more active open source contributor!
+- I LOOOOOOOOOOOOOOOOOVE building tools!!!

 ### Tech I Love
 <div style="display: flex;">